 Community bushfire safety is a shared responsibility between governments, fire agencies, communities and individuals.
 The planning and building controls outlined in this Plan, if fully implement, will mitigate the risk to people and property; however, it will not remove the risk.
 How people interpret the risk, prepare and maintain the property and buildings and what decisions and actions they take (i.e. evacuate early or stay and defend or other) greatly influence the outcome of a bushfire.

 1.1 The Proposal

-The proposed Special Residential Subdivision Plan (Appendix C) outlines six proposed lots will be created, each 5000m2 in size.
+The proposed Subdivision Plan (Appendix C) outlines the development which will include the creation of 86 residential lots ranging in size between 500m2 and 1300m2.